-As per the implementation strategy and schedules in the CSO Master Plan, the City will continue work on sewer district separation projects currently under way.
-Then prioritize the remaining combined sewer districts where sewer separation is recommended.
-This represents 75% of the CSO MP total capital budget, prior to implementing other control option solutions.
+As directed in the CSO Master Plan, the City will continue work on sewer district separation projects currently underway.
+Then the City will prioritize the remaining combined sewer districts where sewer separation is recommended, prior to implementing other control option solutions.
+The sewer separation component represents 75 percent of the CSO Master Plan total capital budget.

-The 2020 capital construction projects make up the bulk of the annual budget spending: Ferry Road and Riverbend Construction Contract 7, Jefferson East Construction Contract 5 Semple Trunk and Cockburn and Calrossie Construction Contract 6 - South East Jessie (section 4.5 and Appendices E and F).
+The following capital construction projects make up the bulk of the annual budget spending for 2021 (section 4.5 and Appendix F and G):